CodeZombieCH/scumboard/README.md

 The fact that we are using AngularJS to create the actual DOM elements makes things a little bit more complicated.
 A nice solution is to search for a AngularJS module that provides a way to support Drag and Drop interactions.
 Searching the web revealed  [`ng-sortable`](https://github.com/a5hik/ng-sortable/) which is used in this project.

+## Tests

+This projects contains several tests to assure a high quality of the code written.
+Tests are based on [jasmine](http://jasmine.github.io/) and can be run using grunt:

+	grunt test

 ## Deployment

 ### Deploy to heroku